Rock and roll

-Rock and roll (often written as rock & roll, rock 'n' roll, or rock 'n roll) is a genre of popular music that evolved in the United States during the late 1940s and early 1950s.
-It originated from African-American music such as jazz, rhythm and blues, boogie woogie, gospel, jump blues, as well as country music.
-While rock and roll's formative elements can be heard in blues records from the 1920s and in country records of the 1930s, the genre did not acquire its name until 1954.
+Rock and roll (often written as rock & roll, rock-n-roll, and rock 'n' roll) is a genre of popular music that evolved in the United States during the late 1940s and early 1950s.
+The origins of rock and roll include a mix of styles, mainly rhythm and blues and country music, with influence from gospel, jazz, boogie-woogie, electric blues, jump blues, swing, and folk music.
+While rock and roll's early elements can be heard in blues records from the 1920s and in country records of the 1930s, the genre did not acquire its name until 1954.

-According to journalist Greg Kot, "rock and roll" refers to a style of popular music originating in the United States in the 1950s.
-By the mid-1960s, rock and roll had developed into "the more encompassing international style known as rock music, though the latter also continued to be known in many circles as rock and roll."
+By the mid-1960s, rock and roll had developed into "the more encompassing international style known as rock music, though the latter also continued to be known in many circles as rock and roll".
 For the purpose of differentiation, this article deals with the first definition.

 In the earliest rock and roll styles, either the piano or saxophone was typically the lead instrument.
-These instruments were generally replaced or supplemented by guitar in the middle to late 1950s.
+These instruments were generally replaced or supplemented by the electric guitar in the mid-to-late 1950s.
 The beat is essentially a dance rhythm with an accentuated backbeat, almost always provided by a snare drum.
-Classic rock and roll is usually played with one or two electric guitars (one lead, one rhythm) and a double bass (string bass).
+Minimal blues chord progressions such as the twelve-bar blues are commonly used.
+Classic rock and roll is usually played with one or more electric guitars (one lead, one rhythm) and a double bass (string bass).
 After the mid-1950s, electric bass guitars ("Fender bass") and drum kits became popular in classic rock.

-Rock and roll had a polarizing influence on lifestyles, fashion, attitudes, and language.
-It is often portrayed in movies, fan magazines, and on television.
-Some people believe that the music had a positive influence on the civil rights movement, because both Black American and White American teenagers enjoyed it.
+Rock and roll had a profound influence on contemporary American lifestyles, fashion, attitudes, and language, and is often portrayed in movies, fan magazines, and on television.
+Some people believe that the music had a positive influence on the civil rights movement, because of its widespread appeal to both Black American and White American teenagers.